plforacle/mysql-enterprise-intro/install-ee-hold/install-ee.md

 ## Introduction

-Developers can access the full range of MySQL Enterprise Edition features for free while learning, developing, and prototyping.You wil be using the latest available download  from Oracle Technical Resources (OTR, formerly Oracle Technology Network, OTN).
-For more details review the   [MySQL Enterprise Edition Downloads page] https://www.oracle.com/mysql/technologies/mysql-enterprise-edition-downloads.html

-Objective: Detailed Installation of MySQL Enterprise Edition 8 and MySQL Shell on Linux
+Detailed Installation of MySQL Enterprise Edition 8 and MySQL Shell on Linux

+Objective: RPM Installation of MySQL 8 Enterprise on Linux

+RPM Installation of MySQL Enterprise 8 on Linux

 Estimated Time: 15 minutes